nathanmarz/specter-wiki/List-of-Navigators.md

 [selected?](#selected?) [srange](#srange) [srange-dynamic](#srange-dynamic)
 [stay-then-continue](#stay-then-continue) [submap](#submap) [subselect](#subselect) [subset](#subset)
 [transformed](#transformed) [view](#view) [walker](#walker)
 ## Unparameterized Navigators

 ### ALL

 `ALL` navigates to every element in a collection.
 If the collection is a map, it will navigate to each key-value pair `[key value]`.
-Reconstructs collection items as a vector when used in a select.

 ```clojure
 => (select ALL [0 1 2 3])